 This is Maggie Gyllenhaal’s gonzo 1930s take on The Bride of Frankenstein.
 Maggie wrote and directed.

-The quality of this telesynch copy is mediocre, so I can’t tell whether her bra was a see-thru.
-She did have a sex scene with Christian Bale where they were theoretically nipple-to-nipple (see below), for what it’s worth.
+She had a sex scene with Christian Bale where they were theoretically nipple-to-nipple (see below), for what it’s worth.
 I think it is really Jessie.
 Both Bale and Buckley went so far over-the-top in this film that they came full circle, finishing back below the top again.

 The critic’s scores finish somewhere in the middle, making it appear to be a film that people are indifferent to.